nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Advanced users are welcome to update data directly by editing that data file.
 </div>

-<div markdown="span" class="alert alert-warning">:warning: **Caution:**
+<div markdown="span" class="alert alert-warning">:warning: **Warning:**
-If your changes to the data file makes its format invalid, contHACKS will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, contHACKS will discard all data and start with an empty data file on the next start up.
 </div>

 ***